UniversalDataTool/udt-format/README.md

-# Open Human Annotation Format
+# Open Human Annotation Task Format

 This document describes the Open Human Annotation format, an open-source format for describing task descriptions for human annotation jobs.